Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 ## Bios dump
 ### Old notebook bios dump
-I have dumped a bios some time ago from an old half-broken notebook to learn how to do it and to make a 3GHz carlillon :)
+I have dumped a bios some time ago from an old half-broken notebook to learn how to do it and to make a 3GHz carillon :)
 It wasn't very hard to dump it:
 I desoldered the chip (W25X80) without caring much of the result/the mother board since the pc was broken anyway and made the pins longer as shown in the photo:
 ![](/assets/fixing-bricked-pc/oldBios.jpg)